marlenhalvorsen/KAW/README.md

-# KAW – Nordjysk ordbog over kaw'e udtryk
+# KAW – North Jutlandic Dictionary of *kaw’e* Expressions

-**KAW** er et ord fra nordjysk dialekt.
-Det bruges om noget, der er besværligt, tungt eller lidt bøvlet – fx en *kav sag*.
+**KAW** is a word from the North Jutland dialect.
+It describes something difficult, heavy, or a bit troublesome – e.g., *a kaw case*.

-Projektet er et lille øveprojekt, hvor jeg arbejder med arkitektur og kode, mens jeg samtidig leger med nordjyske vendinger.
+This project is a **practice playground** where I explore software architecture and coding patterns, while also having fun with North Jutlandic expressions.

-## Formål
+## Purpose
-Learning ground, jeg bruger det til at:
+I use the project as a learning ground to:
-- gentage C# basics
+- Revisit C# fundamentals
-- arbejde med lagdelt arkitektur (Domain, Application, Infrastructure)
+- Work with layered architecture (Domain, Application, Infrastructure)
-- anvende SOLID-principper i praksis
+- Apply SOLID principles in practice
-- udvikle trin for trin: først som console-app, senere som Web API (og evt. frontend)
+- Develop iteratively: starting as a console app, later evolving into a Web API (and possibly a frontend)
-- testing for kvalitetssikring blandt andet ved brug af Moq
+- Ensure quality with testing (using Moq, among others)

 ## Status
-- [x] Grundstruktur (Domain, Application, Infrastructure, Console)
+- [x] Basic structure (Domain, Application, Infrastructure, Console)
-- [x] Console-menu til at tilføje og vise udtryk
+- [x] Console menu for adding and displaying expressions
-- [x] Repository-implementation (in-memory)
+- [x] Repository implementation (in-memory)
 - [ ] EF Core integration
 - [ ] API endpoints
-- [ ] Frontend (senere)
+- [ ] Frontend (planned)

-## Om projektet
+## About the Project
-Projektet er ikke et færdigt produkt, men en proces.
+This is **not a finished product** but an ongoing process.
-Det viser, hvordan jeg øver mig på grundlæggende færdigheder i C#, arbejder med lagdeling, og gradvist bygger det ud til noget større.
+It demonstrates how I practice core C# skills, experiment with layered architecture, and gradually extend the solution step by step.